dmitrylife/Dmitrylife.github.io/docs/v2/theory.md

 the standard ΛCDM cosmological model at the **background expansion level**.

-It introduces a single smooth late-time deformation of the Hubble expansion, governed by the dimensionless parameter **ε₀**, while preserving all early-Universe physics and standard perturbation dynamics.
+It introduces a single smooth late-time deformation of the Hubble expansion, governed by the dimensionless parameter **ε₀**, while leaving early-Universe physics unchanged and not introducing any modifications to standard perturbation dynamics.

 ---